1972 found Dan underway working with Boosey & Hawkes marketing his amplifiers at various music stores

-In the various brochures and literature for the London instruments, the new Dan Armstrong effects units were being
+In the various brochures and literature for the Dan Armstrong London instruments, the new Dan Armstrong effects units were being

 listed as well.
 This literature can be seen in the brochures section.
 The effects units shown in that literature has

-been lifted and is shown here at left.
+been copied and is shown here at left.

 However, according to Craig, "the effects units shown in the 'London' guitar flyers and brochures are not the type

 that would actually get marketed.
-Once they were put into production they were built by a company called Wareham®."
+Once they were put into production they were manufactured by a company called Wareham."